 1.5 litres of vegetable stock

 1. In a pan dry toast the cinnamon, star anise and cloves stirring often to stop them burning for about 5 minutes.

-2. Add the sliced onion, garlic cloves, sliced ginger and vegetable stock to the pan.
+2. Add the sliced onion, garlic cloves, sliced ginger, soy sauce, garlic powder and vegetable stock to the pan.
 Bring to the boil then cover and simmer for about 30 minutes.